Rock Creek Campus

 - Portland is considered to be the “Silicon Forest” of the world, with a large semiconductor manufacturing base.

-- Intel Corporation is the Portland region’s largest private employer, and there are many others including: Maxim Integrated, Qorvo, Biotronik/MSEI, Lam Research, Applied Materials, Siltronic, Microchip, FEI/Thermo Fisher, SunPower, and many others.
+- Intel Corporation is the Portland region’s largest private employer, and there are many others including: Analog Devices, Qorvo, Microchip, Lam Research, Applied Materials, TEL, Siltronic, Biotronik/MSEI, FEI/Thermo Fisher.

 - Technicians work a regular fixed schedule: Compressed Work Week (CWW) of 12-hour shifts: 3-days one week (with four days off) followed by the second week working four days (with three days off).